stratisMarkou/random-walks/random-walks/book/topology/004-compactness.md

 ## Sequential compactness

+We now introduce another notion of compactness, namely sequential compactness.

 :::{prf:definition} Sequential compactness
 :label: topology:def-sequentially-compact
 A topological space $X$ is sequentially compact if every sequence in $X$ has a convergent subsequence.
 :::

+Roughly speaking, sequential compacness captures the notion that a sequence cannot spread out arbitrarily in a space without having a subsequence that piles up around some point in the space.
+In general, compactness and sequential compactness are different properties, however in a metric space they are equivalent.
+To show this, we use the following intermediate lemma.

 :::{prf:lemma} Equivalent condition for convergent subsequence in a metric space
 :label: topology:lem-equivalent-condition-for-convergent-subsequence-in-a-metric-space